brainlife/docs/docs/privacy.md

 ## Security

 Due to the rapidly evolving nature of information technologies, no transmission of information over the Internet can be guaranteed to be completely secure.
-While Indiana University is committed to protecting user privacy, IU cannot guarantee the security of any information users transmit to university sites, and users do so at their own risk.
+While Indiana University is committed to protecting user privacy, brainlife.io cannot guarantee the security of any information users transmit to university sites, and users do so at their own risk.

 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse, or alteration of information that we have collected from you at our site.